Licensed & Insured • Kitchener, Ontario

 Airflow Measurement

-We measure airflow at each existing exhaust fan and register using calibrated equipment, check for negative pressure conditions, and test CO2 levels to quantify your home's current ventilation performance.
+We measure airflow at each register and exhaust point with calibrated equipment, check the home for negative pressure while exhaust appliances run, and test CO2 levels to quantify how much air the house is actually exchanging.

 2